manishgkasera/mobile_messaging_server/README.md

     - 1. this listens to client commands like 'DISCONNECT' other commads can be added as required.
     - 2. this thread is an internal thread which gets invoked when a new message arrives and take the responsibility to deliver it to the client.
   - Main thread takes the responsibility to add new clients and on initial connect check and deliver pending messages (this happens in a seperate client specific thread)
-  - when client send a command thread one will handle that
+  - when client send a command thread 1 will handle that
   - when new message arrives thread 2 will deliver it the client

+### Future Improvements
+  - once client is connected to server, server can lock (probaly db lock) the client so one client only connects to one server
+  - currently enqueue message sends event to all the servers, this can be changed if server locks the client and send event only to that perticuler server